Nutreco Wholesome Blend Healthy Grains Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Wholesome Blend Healthy Grains dog food looks like an above average dry product.
+Judging by its ingredients alone, Nutreco Wholesome Blend Healthy Grains looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 47% for the overall product line.

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.